As you begin your scholarship application, here are some steps & resources to help you successfully navigate the

 AAACF uses 200% of the most current Federal Poverty Guidelines to determine eligibility.

-Download Instructions for Applicants: Resuming an Application and Instructions for Applicants: Uploading Documents.
+Download instructions for Uploading Documents.
 Please note that you may upload your documents at any time in the application process.
 If you have trouble uploading the documents you can email them to Zac Smith at email@example.com and he will upload them for you.

 Documents that are uploaded to your application must be Word documents or PDF’s.
 Google documents, jpegs, pngs, and photos of documents are not acceptable and can often not be opened internally.
 Unfortunately, this will result in your application being marked as incomplete.